Los Angeles Rams: Super Bowl XXXIV champions (1999)

 The stadium "top tier" negotiations failed to produce a solution to keep the Rams in St. Louis for the long term.
 On December 17, 2015, the Rams defeated the Tampa Bay Buccaneers 31–23 in their final home game in St. Louis; their last game as the St. Louis Rams came two weeks later on the road against the San Francisco 49ers before moving back to Los Angeles for the 2016 season.
 Fans in St. Louis claimed Kroenke, a Missouri native, as well as Kevin Demoff, lied to the fans about their wishes to keep the Rams in St. Louis.
-In his final years, Kroenke was referred to "Silent Stan" as he refused to speak about the team and the potential move.
+In his final years, Kroenke was referred to as "Silent Stan" since he refused to speak about the team and the potential move.
 In a last-ditch effort, St. Louis came up with a viable stadium plan to keep the team, but the NFL and the Rams' position was that the Rams followed the agreed-upon remediation process laid out in the Edward Jones Dome lease, and that St. Louis' hastily put together plan shifted too much of the stadium cost to the Rams franchise.
 Ultimately, the other NFL teams' owners voted to allow the Rams to move to Los Angeles.